itstechnova/technova-2024/README.md

 #### Naming Convention

-- Name your branches `feature/ticket#-title`, where ticket# refers to the task id you are working on
+- Name your branches `ticket#-title`, where ticket# refers to the task id you are working on
-- e.g. feature/12-create-nav-bar
+- e.g. 2-create-nav-bar

 #### Pull Requests & Commits